-Team Aqua’s tactician Cameron Appleton discusses his first time racing an RC44, how the boat has changed over the past 12 years and why the things that stay the same mean it is still loved today by the sailing elite.
+Team Aqua’s tactician Cameron Appleton discusses his first time racing an RC44, how the boat has changed over the past 12 years and why the things that have stayed the same mean it is still loved today by the sailing elite.

 “What was it like at the start?”
 Appleton says as he raises an eyebrow, sat on the dock-box on a quite morning in Palma waiting for the wind.
 As the longest serving tactician after 12-years in the RC44 fleet, and having never missed an event, Appleton has clocked up 18 event wins, five Tour titles, has raced in every single RC44 regatta and finally, this season, achieved the title that had long eluded him becoming the 2019 RC44 World Champion in Marstrand, Sweden, in July.